 Sybex’s PMP exam prep course brings the benefit of bite-sized training to the table.
 Each video lesson runs about 30 minutes, so it’s perfect for busy lives and short attention spans.
 Customize your practice exam experience with the online test bank, and see visual progress reports along the way.
 You get access to Sybex’s training resources until you pass the PMP exam, so there’s no need to rush your studying.

 This subscription-based app acts more as an interactive study tool than a traditional training course.
 You won’t get video lessons, but it’s a worthy (and affordable) option if you learn best by doing.
 BrainBok’s ITTO Explorer is a standout feature that makes it easy to visualize and understand all the ins and outs of PM processes.
-While BrainBok isn’t a Registered Education Provider, it is PMI-licensed to comply with their guidelines.
+While BrainBok isn’t an Authorized Training Partner, it is PMI-licensed to comply with their guidelines.

 Of course, PMP isn’t the only project management certification out there.
 The good news is, you have lots of options.
 The tough part is figuring out which certifications make sense for you given the industry you work in and the type of team and projects you lead.